-Orelia makes her home with her father and her mother.
-Helping in the kitchen and running errands are her household duties.
+Orelia lives with her father and her mother.
+Her duties at home include helping in the kitchen and running errands.
+There are 2 children in the family.
 Her father is sometimes employed and her mother is sometimes employed as a seller in the market.
-There are 2 children in the family.

 Orelia is not presently attending school.
 Playing with dolls and hide-and-seek are her favorite activities.
 She also attends Bible class regularly.

 Please remember Orelia in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.

 Orelia lives on the plains of Gaoua City-sector 3, home to approximately 4,000 residents.
 Typical houses are constructed of dirt floors, mud or brick walls and tin roofs.